vadimtimakin/2nd-place-solution-Digital-Peter/README.md

 ## Training
 We've used 3 different models for the final ensemble.
 So we have three different trainings.
 To run each of them use the following commands:

-`python model1train.py`  // DenseNet161 with clean data
+`python model1train.py`  // DenseNet161 with Smart Resize

-`python model2train.py`  // ResNext101 with clean data
+`python model2train.py`  // ResNext101 with Smart Resize

-`python model3train.py`  // ResNext101 with default data
+`python model3train.py`  // ResNext101 with Default Resize

 Clean dataset can be found [here](https://drive.google.com/file/d/1Qki21iEcg_iwMo3kWuaHi5AlxxpLKpof/view).
 Default dataset can be found [here](https://drive.google.com/file/d/1GyeiNYTh3a1S-CukmLJmbLkAWjnSpmja/view?usp=sharing).